Essential vocabulary regarding book printing.

 RegisterPosition of pages on the recto and verso of a page that ensures proper alignment.

 ReprintA reprint refers to any print order of a book title which has been printed previously and for which the printer already has the print-ready files.
 A reprint order is typically produced with the same files as the first print run.
 In certain situations, new files can be provided by the client with revisions to the text or layout.

 Up to 1,000 copies printed and delivered to you in just a few days!

-Enjoy top-of-the-line digital colour printing quality on our HP Indigo presses
+Enjoy top-of-the-line digital colour printing quality thanks to our Indigo presses

-Our flexible and innovative solutions are specially designed to support publishers’ needs
+Our flexible and innovative solutions, specially designed to support publishers’ needs